TrianePeart/TrianePortfolio-project/README.md

 My portfolio project is me having a lot of fun with css which I don't tend to use that often.

-A live server can be found here  [Triane Portfolio](https://trianepeart.github.io/TrianePortfolio-project/)
+A live server can be found here

 ![Image of a completed lab.](assets/home.png)